alexsabr/AS_Booksynthetized/modern-operating-systems.md

 This data structures trades space efficiency  for faster speed This data structure is very used in the linux Kernel, and in my opinion has it's place in databases system and some AI training shenanigans.

+### Scheduling
+Making process internal and processes compete and cooperate with one another is good and all, but CPU time is not a free-access resource, it is the operating system that allocates it.
+Enter the world of scheduling.
+This subject became a bit archaic for todays user confort on a regular pc, but it still plays a significiant role in smartphones, IOT and critical systems.

+#### CPU bound and IO bound tasks
+when talking about scheduling, it is important to first notice something, all tasks aren't created equally.
+Some tasks will spend a lot of their lifetime crunching data with relatively little IO in comparison.
+These tasks which benefit the most from more CPU time or a faster CPU are called **CPU-BOUND**.
+An example of IO-bound task could be a physical simulation, where the input parameters fit in a little file, but the calculations are quite complexe.

+On the other side we have tasks whic spend the majority of their lifetime waiting for IO operations to happen, wether it be network,user action,disk ... .
+These tasks are called **IO-bound**.
+They will not benefit very much from more CPU time or a faster CPU, the main thing that speeds them up is alloting them CPU time just after an IO they were waiting for has finished.
+By doing so, the task can immediately react and start doing something else.
+An example of IO-bound task could be a disk shredder, or a program sending massive amounts of data through the network.

+Scheduling algorithm comes in many flavour but first we have to discuss, how the operating system behaves when a task has used up it's alloted CPU time so far.

+#### Cooperative scheduling
+The scheduler decides which process has a right to CPU time and starts it.
+It is up to the process then to voluntarily yield to allow the sheduler to run another process.
+Alternatively it can also yield automatically when waiting for an IO.
+Mainly seen in embedded and critical applications where a tight control loop is made on what is running at any given time because if  a bugged / rogue process came into execution, it could hold up the CPU forever and stall the whole computer.
+Embedded systems have a hardware component called a Watch dog to rest the hardware in case such thing would happen, but this is far from optimal.

+#### preemptive scheduling
+The scheduler decides for how long each process can hold up CPU time.
+Once the time is up, the CPU is forcibly taken away from the process and given to another one, according to the used scheduling algorithm.

+#### Scheduling in an environment
+##### Batch work
+##### in an interaction with a human user
+##### in a realtime system.

+#### First Come First Served

+#### Shortest Job First and Shortest Remaining time

+#### Round Robin Scheduling

+#### Priority Scheduling

 ##  Memory Management